 Try explaining computer audio issues over the phone.
 The conversation will most likely go like this ‘Navigate to this menu and open this, then do this for me and check to see if this box is checked’.
 As opposed to live chat which can take care of the problem through a single co-browsing session.
 The numbers don’t lie, customer satisfaction for co-browsing sessions scored more than six points higher than an average chat session.

-The key with live chat is real-time.
+The key to live chat is real-time.
 Ticketing – or email support – can lead to lengthy replies or complicated back-and-forths asking for more information.
 Long-winded threads not only take longer for agents to resolve, they also can make visitors frustrated.

 Customers don’t want to have to call or wait for an email response for quick questions.
 Live chat keeps it short and sweet and make things quicker and easier for both customers and agents.